myugen/kata-template-engine-go/README.md

 Output:
 ```
-- "This is a text with a variable to be replaced. " +
+- "This is a text with a value to be replaced. \n" +
-"And this is another text with other-value to be replaced. " +
+"And this is another text with other-value to be replaced. \n" +
 "And this is another text with another-value to be replaced."
 ```